h33p/vmread/README.md

 # A library to read/write memory to Windows running inside of KVM

+## End-of-life
+#### This library is not supported anymore.
+Please use [memflow](https://github.com/memflow/memflow) for more up-to-date and versatile VM introspection tools.

 wintools.h and mem.h provide most of the functions callable to interract with the Windows VM, while hlapi abstracts everything in a bit simpler to use manner (requires C++).

 Rust bindings are available in a [separate repository](https://github.com/Heep042/vmread-rs).